 RIR Category Policy Access to delegation and registration services Do not need to be a member to receive registration services.
 ARIN manages and distributes Internet number resources within its region.
 To receive resources, ARIN requests organizations to verify that: • It has a legally recognized business operation within the ARIN region; • It plans on using the resources within the ARIN region and, with regard to IPv4 and IPv6, routing the least-specific prefix within the ARIN region; and • It has technical infrastructure located within the ARIN region.
 Fee model Not-for-profit.
 Fee schedule established to enable cost recovery of operations.
 LACNIC Qualification Membership is open to LACNIC region only, without conditions.
 Access to delegation and registration services Numbering resources under the stewardship of LACNIC must be distributed among organizations legally constituted within its service region and mainly serving networks and services operating in this region.
-LACNIC requires organizations to be legally present and have network infrastructure in the LACNIC service region to apply for and receive resource Organizations approved for IP addresses automatically become members.
+LACNIC requires organizations to be legally present and have network infrastructure in the LACNIC service region to apply for and receive resources.
+Organizations approved for IP addresses automatically become members.
 It is not necessary to become a member to obtain some services, like ASN assignments.
 External clients connected directly to main infrastructure located in the region are allowed.
+Exceptions may be granted to DNS root server operators (RSOs) from outside the service region for the purpose of operating global anycast DNS root service.
 Fee model Not-for-profit.
 Fee schedule established to enable cost recovery of operations.
 RIPE NCC Qualification Membership is open without conditions.
 Access to delegation and registration services Access to registration services is available to members only.
 Legacy resource holders who have a non-member service contract with the RIPE NCC can also access some registration services.
 The RIPE NCC delegates or registers resources to organizations and individuals that have a need in its service region.
 The network that will be using the resources must have an active element located in the RIPE NCC service region.
 Fee model Not-for-profit.
-Fee schedule established to en Not-for-profit.
 Fee schedule established to enable cost recovery of operations.